How to Scale Google Ads for Ecommerce in 2026 (the 5-Lever System)

 The complete Google Shopping feed optimization guide covers every feed lever in detail - title rewrites, item-group IDs for variants, custom labels, and GMC compliance.

+Split it into three campaigns by margin tier: champions, sleepers, and tail.
 One Performance Max campaign for everything is the single most common scaling blocker we see.

 Here is what happens inside one big PMax.
 Smart Bidding chases easy conversions.
 Your cheapest, lowest-margin SKUs convert at the highest rate.
 The algorithm pushes spend toward them.
 Your best-margin SKUs get starved.
 ROAS looks fine on the surface.
 Margin contribution quietly dies underneath.